Our Picks for Best Android TV Boxes To Run Kodi Media Center

 Many of the older boxes are still sold so be wary of these older boxes, especially since the new ones cost almost the same.

-Many of the lower-end cheap boxes run Kodi well but do require some technicality.
+A lot of the lower-end cheap boxes run Kodi well enough but often require some technicality.

 For example, during a major update there will be almost no support, if any.